gnuradio/gr-governance/aoa.md

 ## 3. Type of Association

-The GNU Radio Association is organized as a sub-project under the umbrella of the SETI Institute.
+The GNU Radio Organization is organized as a sub-project under the umbrella of the SETI Institute.

 ## 4. Organs of the Association